 Source: AIHW National Hospital Mortality Database.

-The age-specific rate of injury hospitalisations was highest among the 25–44 life-stage age group for Indigenous Australians and among the 65-and-over age group for other Australians (Figure 12).
+The age-specific rate of injury hospitalisations was highest among the 25–44 life-stage age group for Indigenous Australians and among the 65-and-over age group for non-Indigenous Australians (Figure 12).

 For more detail, see Data tables A4–6 and D4–6.